Why Does Mozzarella Cheese Mold Faster? (Explained!)

 What Makes Mozzarella Cheese Go Moldy So Quickly?

-It’s a similar story with other fresh cheeses, such as chèvre and ricotta.
+It’s similar to other fresh cheeses, such as chèvre and ricotta.

-Pizza mozzarella is somewhat different as it has a lower moisture content and is not necessarily kept in liquid.
+Mold grows well in damp conditions.
+Pizza mozzarella differs slightly, having a lower moisture content and usually not stored in liquid.

-It can be securely wrapped in plastic and should stay fresh for a few days.
+It can be securely wrapped in plastic and will remain fresh for a few days.

 Of course, you are going to assume that if your mozzarella is a strange color, then it must be moldy.